EvaMaeRey/ggplot2-extension-cookbook/README.md

 an x and y position is automatically computed.
 The target user interface will only require x and y to be specified as aesthetics, and will look something like this.
-Whereas the geom\_text() function would require a label aesthetic, goem\_text\_coordinate will compute this label variable within the function call.
+Whereas the geom\_text() function would require a label aesthetic, geom\_text\_coordinate will compute this label variable within the function call.

 ``` r